Ayush-Mann-0/custom-image-format/README.md

 python png2custom.py "png_image_location+name" "custom_image_location+name"
 ```

-[Add any additional instructions or examples for running png2custom.py]

 ## Contributing

 Contributions are welcome!
 If you would like to contribute to this project, please follow these steps: